Accessing home network router setup or console

 - Get into the command prompt by clicking Start, Run and typing cmd and pressing enter.

 - At the command prompt type: ipconfig and press enter.
-After doing this you should get information similar to the below example.
+After doing this you should get information similar to the example below.

 Ethernet adapter Local Area Connection: